vladcebo/paytoy/README.md

 * A record that cannot be parsed if the requirement above doens't hold is ignored
 * Records come from a single, chronologically ordered stream (it can be a from a file, network etc.).
 It can be extended to multiple concurrent streams, but then the consitency and relative chronological order of transactions in different streams shall be handled
 * Any transaction on a locked account is ignored
-* There is enough RAM to hold all the transactions. (unbounded crossbeam channel are used as well)
 * Withdrawals cannot be disputed (see below)

 ### Testing and Efficiency